 A loop trail off the Pacific Crest Trail, leads to the summit of Mount Judah.
 This allows for an easy loop of 4.6 miles without significant elevation gain.

 The views from the summit are excellent, with numerous rocky peaks in view, as well as a number of lakes.
 Nearly all of Donner Lake is in view.
 The area around Mount Judah is well built out, with the ski area and roads, but the area is still quite pretty.
 The trail system around Mount Judah is excellent, although not everything is marked 100% clearly, so follow common sense.
 I noticed the north loop turnoff was marked, but not the south loop.
-Nor is the trail when heading down towards Donner Peak.
+Nor is the trail marked when heading down towards Donner Peak.
 It is kind of marked, but some people could get confused.

 The mountain is quite open, with great views appearing quickly once you start the hike.
 It is ideal for trail running with many miles of trails in the vicinity without significant elevation increase or steep terrain, as the PCT winds south from Donner Pass towards West Tahoe.